enso-org/enso/doc/design/syntax/syntax.md

 - **Debug line breaker `\\`**

-  There is also a special, debug line-break operator `\\` which placed on the beginning of a child line tells Enso to just glue the line with the previous one.
+  There is also a special, debug line-break operator `\\` which, when placed at the beginning of a child line, tells Enso to glue the line with the previous one.
 However, the line-break operator should not be used in production code, as it's always better to re-structure the code to separate method calls instead.
 In the following code, both `debugFunc` and `validFunc` work in the